 As you may see from the timetable, most of these institutes consider 18 degrees as the minimum degree for calculating Fajr time.

-Hizbul Ulama (UK) and their mistaken understanding of mushahadah
+Hizbul Ulama (UK) and a mistaken understanding of mushahadah

 The Hizbul Ulama timetable is one that has been adopted by a number of mosques around the UK including the recent ‘Unified prayer timetable for London’ adopted by East London Mosque and Regents Park Mosque.
 The fact that these organisations have sought to unite the Muslim community is an extremely praiseworthy matter, indeed unity is one of the most important factors that leads to the strengthening of the Muslim community and I commend them for their sincerity.
 However, I sincerely believe that the Hizbul Ulama have overlooked many important fundamentals such as being unable to identify the main criterion for deciding prayer times – they mistakenly assume that it is through individual mushahadah.
 As a result of this, they have never compared their mushahadah with the mushahadah of others both within the UK and outside of it.
 They have opposed the overwhelming number of jurists and contradictorily claim that last year’s mushahadah may be used for this year whilst maintaining that an individual may only pray when he himself has seen the shar’ῑ sign!